The Guptas and their links to South Africa's Jacob Zuma

 And former DA leader Helen Zille has also enjoyed a "delicious" meal at the Guptas' compound and received a donation for the party.

-The left-wing Economic Freedom Fighters (EFF) party has called the family to leave South Africa, saying the country could not be held to ransom by a "corrupt cartel" with "mafia" tendencies.
+The Economic Freedom Fighters (EFF) party has called on the family to leave South Africa, saying the country could not be held to ransom by a "corrupt cartel" with "mafia" tendencies.

 However, the family has been strongly defended by some of Mr Zuma's close allies.